 Patients often experience difficulty falling or staying asleep in the first few weeks after knee replacement.
 Some even describe restless leg-like symptoms.
 Sleep may be disrupted for many reasons.
 This is likely related to changes in your daily routine, medications you are taking, and changes to your body's metabolism during the healing process.
+Also, pain is typically worse at night than during the day.
 Your sleeping patterns will eventually normalize.
-To improve sleep at night remain active during the day and avoid excessive napping.
+To improve sleep at night, remain active during the day and avoid excessive napping.
 Sleep medications are sometimes useful.
 Talk to Dr. Foran or his team if sleeping is a problem.